✦ ✦

 • Posting any class content online is prohibited

-Violations may result in administrative review and may lead to suspension or termination of enrollment.
+Violations of these privacy rules may result in administrative review and may lead to suspension or termination of enrollment.

-All instructional materials (worksheets, slides, videos, assessments, recordings if any, and digital content) are owned by Legacy Arrows Academy or its licensors and are protected by intellectual property laws.
+All instructional materials — including worksheets, slides, videos, assessments, any authorized recordings, and digital content — are owned by Legacy Arrows Academy or its licensors and are protected by intellectual property laws.

 You may not:

-LAA grants enrolled families a limited, revocable, non-transferable license to use materials solely for the enrolled student’s educational participation during the enrollment term.
+LAA grants enrolled families a limited, revocable, non-transferable license to use Academy materials solely for the enrolled student’s educational participation during the active enrollment term.

-Legacy Arrows Academy uses a supportive approach to discipline.
-Families will be notified when behavior interferes with learning.
+Legacy Arrows Academy takes a supportive, restorative approach to discipline.
+Families will be notified when a student’s behavior interferes with learning.

 Repeated behavior issues may lead to: